vianna-research/website/pages/01_workgroups/cas/projects/ForceptionTool.md

    - Successful integration of the tool into the conventional workflow of CI surgery
    - Feasibility of insertion force measurement during standard CI surgery demonstrated
    - Report of the world’s first measurements of in vivo insertion forces
    - Initial findings from an ongoing clinical study show the potential of this technology
+   - Patent for the measurement method pending

 ### Summary: